rachanamule/Housing_Data/README.md

 https://drive.google.com/drive/folders/1jt_SYqlQy0iqgjkiEEsU6wbk-BqBQ79b

-# I used Excel and Word to make a make-up as a Triangle. #
+ I used Excel and Word to make a make-up as a Triangle.

-# Housing_Data

 ## Selected topic